 Yoga is for everyone!

-Yoga is a science, a complete system of health that dates back over 5,000 years to India.
+Yoga is a science that along with its sister science Ayurveda dates back over 5,000 years in India.
 Yoga is for all ages, all conditions, all religions.
 Much more than just exercise it can bring profound positive changes to the practitioner on every level-physically, mentally, emotionally and spiritually.

 Yoga, a Sanskrit word means union - union of individual consciousness to supreme consciousness.

 A well balanced yoga class includes relaxation, breathing practices, gentle stretching and a variety of poses.
 The yoga asanas (poses) stretch, strengthen and tone all the muscles, ligaments and tendons.
 They also work on the inner glands, organs and nerves.
 They help to keep the skeletal system and spine strong and supple.
 The breathing practices calm and balance the mind, nervous system and increase lung capacity and respiration.
 The relaxation assists in balancing blood pressure, relaxing the muscles, clearing the mind and bringing one into a peaceful state.

 In any yoga class it is important to listen to your body.
 If you have sensitivities it is best to let your teacher know before class so that alternatives may be offered to help you.

 Yoga is best practiced on an empty stomach -- 1-2 hours after a light meal and 3-4 hours after a heavy meal.
 There are a few exceptions, for example, if one is pregnant and going to prenatal class, or one has hypoglycemia or diabetes, etc.

 Regular yoga practice has been shown to help lower back pain, insomnia, depression, anxiety, stress and more...